 - Tipan Tapan – this is here for all your Nepalese street food needs.
 Expect lots of delicious, delicious momos.
 And a poster of King Kong.

 - Arcade Provisions – this may just be a sandwich spot, but these sandwiches are put together by one Margot Henderson (Rochelle Canteen).
 It turns into a Negroni bar by night.

 - Hero Indian Fast Food – this North Indian concept basically serves up a lot of different types of butter chicken, in quick & convenient forms like butter chicken sliders and butter chicken wings.

 - Manna – modelled after America’s diner culture, this is your place for some of the best burgers in London, with hot honey chicken sandwiches, and Nashville-style tenders.

 - Shatta & Toum – from the founder & head chef at Berenjak, here’s where you’ll find all of your fresh khobez bread loaded with chicken shawarma & lamb doner.

-It’s all open from break of day until late in the evening, with something for any hour, including cocktail hour – you can expect anything from a Som Tam Mojito, to a “Provence” Cosmopolitan flavoured with Gujarat rose.
+Arcade Food Hall’s open from break of day until late in the evening, with something for any hour, including cocktail hour – you can expect anything from a Som Tam Mojito, to a “Provence” Cosmopolitan flavoured with Gujarat rose.
 Parked above the main entrance, they’ve installed a DJ booth (with a little ladder for the DJ), and as mentioned, the sandwich counter turns into a negroni bar by night.